Astra Lost in Space: Characters

 A quiet, antisocial, but highly intelligent boy who does not get along well with the rest of the crew.
-His father is the vice-principal of Caird High.
+His father is the vice principal of Caird High.
 He is good at handling a gun, most of which were banned over a century ago.
-His late older brother was a freelance journalist who stumbled upon a secret he should not have which resulted in his death, leading Ulgar to despise and hold revenge against Marco Esposito.
+His late older brother Finn was a freelance journalist who stumbled upon a secret he should not have, which resulted in his death.
+He is seeking to avenge Finn.